tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 90 (DuFr).md

 ![[karnas-portrait.jpeg]]

 Convinced the party is not under Agata's sway, the conversation turns to Sura, and the evidence that Karnas has marshaled of Agata's meddling.
 Karnas seems obsessed with the letter from [[Marathu]], implicating Sura, that Johar mentioned.
-The party discusses using the [[The Mirror of the Past]] to learn about [[Nayan Marathu's Letter]], but makes a final attempt to convince Karnas to come see the [[Cloak of Rainbows]] for himself, first.
+The party discusses using the [[Mirror of the Past]] to learn about [[Nayan Marathu's Letter]], but makes a final attempt to convince Karnas to come see the [[Cloak of Rainbows]] for himself, first.
 But he is unwilling to leave his camp and teleport away with strangers.

-Finally, over Kenzo's qualms, the party decides to show the letter to the [[The Mirror of the Past]], which reveals [[Nayan Marathu's Letter Vision|Agata's role in crafting the letter]].
+Finally, over Kenzo's qualms, the party decides to show the letter to the [[Mirror of the Past]], which reveals [[Nayan Marathu's Letter Vision|Agata's role in crafting the letter]].
 This sends Karnas into a rage, and the party leaves.
 Later, speaking to [[Abha]], she tells the party that this is the first crack, and she thinks this will be the first step in a path to reconciliation and a negotiation over Dunmar's future.
 But, at this point, it is up to the gods and their representatives on Taelgar to find a way forward.
 She thanks the party for their help, agreeing to speak with Sura and start negotiations, and wishes them well.

 The party spends the next day tying up loose ends to help the negotiations get started, with Kenzo leaving carved wooden figurines of a united brother and sister for both Sura and Karnas.
 On February 4th, they depart on Vindristjarna, heading east for Orenlas, and then Tollen, arriving at Tollen in mid-February.